 Suitable for students: 2 Levels – High school students 18 years old or younger and Middle School students 14 years old or younger at the submission deadline.

-Competition Introduction: Young Authors Writing Competition is sponsored by the English and Creative Writing Department at Columbia College Chicago.
+Competition Introduction: The Young Authors Writing Competition is sponsored by the English and Creative Writing Department at Columbia College Chicago.
 The competition has grown into a yearly international contest of high school writers.
-You may enter up to two works (in separate files) in each category of Creative Nonfiction and Fiction.
-In the Poetry category, you may enter up to two files, but each can have 1-5 poems.
+You may enter up to two works (in separate files) in each Creative Nonfiction and Fiction category.
+You may enter up to two files in the Poetry category, but each can have 1-5 poems.
 You can submit up to six files (two in each category).
 You cannot upload three or more files in the same category.

 Suitable for students: Open to students in grades 9-12 worldwide